qasar/qasar.github.io/links.md

 <a href= "https://youtu.be/tixOyiR8B-8" target="_blank">Ehrhart, you better keep your mouth shut</a>.

 <a href="https://youtu.be/s0MDY9fl-IA" target="_blank">I make roads... where there are no roads</a>.

+<a href="https://waitbutwhy.com/2015/12/the-tail-end.html" target="_blank">We have a lot less life left than we think</a>.

 <a href="https://www.youtube.com/watch?v=M-vQGxTFfPU&list=FLXJuURIK0_r_mGlRWSPkgCw&index=103&t=0s" target="_blank">Warren Buffet talk at Nebraska (2003)</a>.